 Presbyterians believe that Scripture does not teach reincarnation.
 Instead it points us toward eternal life in the presence of God.
 Think about it – isn’t belief in reincarnation a very severe form of believing in righteousness by one’s own works, as one lives over and over until we have attained a certain level of goodness.?

 4.)
-Alter or Table?
-An alter is a place where a sacrifice is offered, and it is then viewed with special reverence.
-In the traditional Roman Catholic understanding, during Mass the priest re-offers Christ on the alter as a sacrifice to God.
+Altar or Table?
+An altar is a place where a sacrifice is offered, and it is then viewed with special reverence.
+In the traditional Roman Catholic understanding, during Mass the priest re-offers Christ on the altar as a sacrifice to God.
 Presbyterians believe the sacrifice of Christ has already been offered, once and for all.
 The sacrifice needs no repetition, and the action of a priest cannot make it occur again.
-Therefore, Presbyterians see the Lord’s Supper as taking place at a table, rather than at an alter.
+Therefore, Presbyterians see the Lord’s Supper as taking place at a table, rather than at an altar.
 Although many communion tables are rather ornate, the table itself holds no particular significance or holiness.